 Here, we’ll take a look at the changing nature of contract management software, examine its importance for service-based businesses, project managers and legal teams, and predict what it will look like in five years.

-Artificial intelligence (AI) is an emerging technology that will continue to have a significant influence on contract management.
+Artificial intelligence (AI) is an emerging technology that will continue to have a significant influence on managing contracts.
 Specifically, its potential to make organizations more efficient and to allow crucial data to be extracted more readily will take center stage.
 AI is playing an increasing role in helping companies overcome many of the challenges to contract creation.

 In this article for the Harvard Business Review, it’s noted that one of the biggest challenges of modern contract management is the sheer number of contracts that firms need to keep track of, which will only increase over the next five years.
 This can be especially time-consuming and problematic when a large number of contracts, each with different renewal dates, must be renewed routinely.